Quickstart

 - Configuration — Full config file reference

-- Recording — How recording works under the hood
+- How CLI Recording Works — What happens under the hood